iotaledger/iota.rs/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Report a bug in wallet.rs
+name: Report a bug in iota.rs
 about: Create a report to help us improve
 title: ""
 labels: c-bug